samscupoftea/samscupoftea/README.md

 # Hello there 👋, my name is Sam Hill

-## A Full-Stack Javascript & Web Developer.
+## Full-Stack Javascript & Web Developer.

 A former English teacher with experience working in countries such as South Korea, Cambodia, and Thailand.
 My degree in Philosophy enhanced my passion for thinking, reason and logic.
 I began my journey into coding in January 2023.
 Since then, I have created multiple projects for Founders and Coders and participated regularly in coding meet-ups, peer-to-peer collaboration and created video tutorials for the commnity discord.
 I am aiming to begin FAC's bootcamp in January 2024.